 Philip’s younger sister Nancy would join him on two episodes of Alice before she also became a star as the character ‘Jo’ on The Facts of Life.
-Check out that sitcom deep dive for more!
 Philip didn’t do much after being a child star, transitioning into radio and news.
 He was the co-host of a morning radio show called The Breakfast Taco.
 Terribly, McKeon actually passed away in 2019 at the age of 55 after battling a long-term illness.

 6. Diane Ladd (Belle Dupree)

 Belle Dupree was an ex-waitress at Mel’s Diner in many ways.
-In the plot of the tv series, as well as actually having played the role of Flo for the Scorsese film.
+In the plot of the TV series, as well as actually having played the role of Flo in the Scorsese film.
 Diane joined the show in Season 4 after Polly Holliday ventured out on her own spin-off.
 Allegedly, Alice herself, Linda Lavin, had trouble getting along with her co-stars, which is why Polly Holliday and Diane Ladd left the show.

-1974 really was Diane Ladd’s year, along with her starring role in Alice, she also had a supporting role in Roman Polanski’s Chinatown.
+Nineteen-seventy-four really was Diane Ladd’s year: along with her starring role in Alice, she had a supporting role in Roman Polanski’s Chinatown.
 Ladd was married to actor Bruce Dern from 1960 to 1969 and the two co-starred together in the ’66 Motorcycle film The Wild Angels.
-The couple had two daughters; Diane Elizabeth Dern, who died at 18 months, and actress Laura Dern, whom Diane got to co-star with in Laura’s HBO series Enlightened.
-What a family.
+The couple had two daughters: Diane Elizabeth Dern, who died at 18 months; and actress Laura Dern, whom Diane got to co-star with in Laura’s HBO series Enlightened.
+What a family!
 We last saw her in the 2020 Hallmark film Charlie’s Christmas Wish, and in an uncredited role in 2021’s Charming the Hearts of Men as well as an episode of Young Sheldon and the 2022 film Gigi & Nate.
 She is 88 years old and still kickin’, so we hope to see more of her soon!